Central Bank Digital Currency: the Future or…

 The Travel Rule marks a major change when it comes to virtual asset compliance and may fundamentally alter how Virtual Asset Service Providers (“VASPs”) operate in the future.
-To prepare for the future, Crypto exchanges must apply a risk-based approach, in addition to having clearly defined policies
+To prepare, Crypto exchanges must apply a risk-based approach, in addition to having clearly defined policies.

 On March 15, 2019 at a Blockchain Symposium, FinCEN’s Director Kenneth A. Blanco made an announcement on the Travel Rule: “It applies to (Convertible Virtual Currency) CVC and we expect you to comply, period”.
 He added that “FinCEN, through delegated examiners at the Internal Revenue Service (“IRS”), has been conducting examinations that include compliance with the Funds Travel Rule since 2014.
 In fact, to date it is the most commonly cited violation by the IRS against MSBs engaged in CVC money transmission”.

 Mr. Blanco’s comments followed FinCEN’s release, in May 2019, of its long-awaited guidance on the application of existing Anti-Money Laundering (“AML”) rules, including the Travel Rule, to virtual currency businesses.

 Further, during its June 2019 plenary, the Financial Action Task Force (‘FATF”), the G20’s financial crimes watchdog, issued FATF Recommendation 16 requiring Virtual Asset Service Providers (“VASPs”) to share Personal Identifiable Information (“PII”) and Know-your-customer (“KYC”) data between transacting sender and receiver users before executing the transaction.
 VASPS include Cryptocurrency Exchanges, Bitcoin ATMs and Custody Providers.